namesakefyi/namesake.fyi/src/pdfs/README.md

 ## Adding new PDFs

-### Step 1: Review and rename field names
+### Step 1: Review and rename fields

 Use the [BentoPDF Form Creator](https://bentopdf.com/form-creator.html).
-Upload the PDF form that was downloaded from a .gov site.
+Upload the original PDF form that was downloaded.

-The task now is to observe the position and name of all fields in the form.
-Each form field name will be mapped to our own internal names and types.
+Examine the names of all fields in the form.
+Our goal is to take existing names, which may exist as vague labels ("type"), full sentence phrases ("[A] I receive assistance from ..."), odd internal markers ("OptC[B]select_1"), or a mix of the above.
+We want these labels to be more understandable.

 Guidance on choosing names:

 1. Use `camelCase` naming for all fields, like `residenceAddress` or `newFirstName`.
 2. Prefix checkbox fields with `is` or `should`, like `isReceivingMedicaid` or `shouldReturnOriginalDocuments`.
 3. Try to match the list of [existing field definitions](../constants/fields.ts).
 It's okay if they're not exactly the same, but keeping them close will make the next step easier.
+4. Don't hesitate to make a name long, if it needs to be.
+Some of these form fields are very specific!

 When all user-enterable fields have been labeled and positioned, download the modified PDF and save it anywhere.